surendar-pd/CSI5137-Final-Project/README.md

 - Surendar Pala Dana Sekaran (UO#300401916)

 ## Acknowledgments
-This project was developed as part of the CSI5137 - Applications of NLP and ML in Software Engineering course under Professor Mehrdad Sabetzadeh.
+This project was developed as part of the CSI5137 - Applications of NLP and ML in Software Engineering course under the guidance of Professor Mehrdad Sabetzadeh.